 - I can't pay VAT, TAX or PAYE

-Our company has tax problems and it can't pay VAT or PAYE to HMRC.
+What happens if we can't pay our VAT or PAYE over to HMRC on time?
 What can we...

 - HMRC VAT Security Deposits for Struggling Companies